Price regulation in a free market economy

 - Seasonal Shift in Gasoline Blends.
 Reid Vapor Pressure (RVP) specifications change with the season.
 The specifications, set forward by the Environmental Protection Agency, not only vary by season but also vary by region and can lead to price differentials geographically.
 This is part of the reason that the country almost every year sees a rise in gasoline prices in the spring.
 The gasoline produced and distributed during the summer contains less butane and is therefore more expensive.
 Adding less butane also results in lower overall supply levels.

 Many Washington consumers are concerned about what they are paying for when they buy a gallon of gasoline.
 How much of a gallon of gasoline consists of federal and state taxes?
 See Illustration 10.
-Currently, the state fuel excise tax is 37.5 cents per gallon.
+As of August 1, 2015, the state fuel excise tax is 44.5 cents per gallon.
 The federal gas tax is 18.4 cents per gallon, and the federal diesel tax is 24.4 cents per gallon.
-This makes for a combined fuel excise tax of 55.9 cents per gallon of unleaded, and ranks Washington as having one of the highest fuel excise taxes in the nation along with Connecticut, California, New York, Illinois and Michigan.
-The combined fuel tax for diesel is 61.9 cents per gallon and ranks Washington as having one of the highest diesel fuel excise taxes in the nation. *1
+This makes for a combined fuel excise tax of 62.9 cents per gallon of unleaded, and ranks Washington as having one of the highest fuel excise taxes in the nation along with Connecticut, California, New York, Illinois and Michigan.
+The combined fuel tax for diesel is 68.9 cents per gallon and ranks Washington as having one of the highest diesel fuel excise taxes in the nation. *1

 What can consumers do?